Table of Contents

-Here’s what you need to know about the differences between tax vs GAAP accounting and why one method may be a better fit for your business than another.
+Here’s what you need to know about the differences between tax vs. GAAP accounting and why one method may be a better fit for your business than another.

 What Is GAAP?

 Essentially, GAAP is based on the principle of conservatism, which aims to correctly match revenue and expenses with a reporting period.
-It also seeks to prevent businesses from overstating profits and asset values in order to mislead investors and lenders.
+It also seeks to prevent businesses from overstating profits and asset values to mislead investors and lenders.
 To that end, GAAP records all financial transactions, including cash, accrual, investment, expenses, taxes, and deductions, even if they do not need to be reported on your yearly tax forms.
 As a result, GAAP may show actual income that is different from taxable income.

 No matter what type of business loan a small business owner may apply for, lenders tend to prefer GAAP over other accounting methods because it shows all assets and liabilities, allowing a more complete picture of a company’s financial health.